The Certificate III in Pathology Collection is the recognised qualification to become a Pathology Collector.

 It is important that students commit to all course requirements, including study and assessments.
 Students may need to complete studies outside their normal training sessions.

 Students are encouraged to attend all face-to-face sessions and participate in webinars.

-Student wills be required to undertake practical placement to meet course requirements.
+The student will be required to undertake a practical placement to meet course requirements.